Time-Sensitive Opportunity

 What's Actually at Stake

 An estimated $166B in IEEPA duties paid by 330,000+ U.S. importers across 53 million entries.
-Refunds carry statutory interest at 6–7% per annum from the original payment date — meaning the longer claims sit unfiled, the more they grow, but also the more capital is locked up rather than working in your business.
+Refunds accepted through CAPE carry statutory interest at a Treasury-set rate (currently ~6–7% per annum) from the original payment date.
+Eligibility, the actual recoverable amount, and the timing of payment all depend on an entry-by-entry audit of CBP records.

 Our Services